Serial and debugging

 You must have met similar situations: your code is downloaded to the board but doesn't work as you have predicted; even if you press the reset button, the board is still unresponsive.
 You are unable to see what is happening inside your device, so at that time, you need to debug your code.

 There are two common ways.
 One is to step through it, which is not supported yet.
 So the best way now is to print the information out to find the problem.

 print() in your code

 print() to print all values out in case of any unexpected mistakes.
 There are so many possibilities.
 Only in this way do you know which step goes wrong.

 After finishing the code, download the code to your board.

 Press the reset button on your board to restart the code.
-When the code runs again, you can see the values on the output window.
-According to the printed values, you can see which line of code is not executed or has an error by mistake.
+When the code runs again, you can check the values on the output window.
+According to the printed values, you can infer which line of code is not executed or has an error by mistake.